-We here reprint the interesting observations made by Comrade Lenin in the Moscow Proletariej (of August 29.
+(of August 29.
 1906) on the lessons of the Moscow Rising of December 1905.
 (Ed.)

 The December rising in Moscow mainly took the form of a peaceful strike with demonstrations.
-The overwhelming ma-jority of the working masses only took active part in this form of struggle.
-But the December action in Moscow proved with the greatest clearness that the general strike, as an independent and leading form of struggle, has been rendered obsolete by events, and that the movement overflows these narrow confines and struggles. and creates a higher form of struggle, the insurrection.
+The overwhelming majority of the working masses only took active part in this form of struggle.
+But the December action in Moscow proved with the greatest clearness that the general strike, as an independent and leading form of struggle, has been rendered obsolete by events, and that the movement overflows these narrow confines and creates a higher form of struggle, the insurrection,

 All revolutionary parties, and all trade unions in Moscow, felt, from the beginning of the strike, that it must inevitably turn into a rising.
 On the 6th of December the council of labor deputies passed a resolution that they would "endeavour to convert the strike into an armed rising".
-As a matter of fact, however, all the organizations were not prepared for this; even however, all the organizations were not prepared for this, even the Central Committee of the fighting troops spoke (on the 6th of December) of an uprising as of some remote possibility, and the street fighting undoubtedly took place without the agree ment and participation of this body.
+As a matter of fact, however, all the organizations were not prepared for this; even the Central Committee of the fighting troops spoke (on the 6th of December) of an uprising as of some remote possibility, and the street fighting undoubtedly took place without the agreement and participation of this body.
 The organizations lagged behind the movement both in extent and driving force.

 The strike developed into an uprising under the pressure of the objective conditions arising after October.
-The Governof the objective conditions arising after October.
-The Govern-ment could no longer be taken by surprise by a general strike, for it had already organized a counter-revolution prepared for military action.
+The Government could no longer be taken by surprise by a general strike, for it had already organized a counter-revolution prepared for military action.
 The general course taken by the Russian revolution after October, as well as the logical consequence of the events in Moscow in December, confirmed with surprising accuracy one of Marx's profoundest theses: Revolution advances by means of creating a determined and firm counter-revolution, that is, by forcing the enemy to resort to more and more rigorous means of defence, and thus evoking means of attack of everincreasing powerfulness.